Alejandro-FA/UPF-Deep_Learning/P1/Report.md

 > **NOTE**: These time results have been achieved with a 2015 iMac, 4 cores 4 GHz Intel Core i7 CPU and 32 GB 1867 MHz DDR3 memory.
 Resluts may vary from one machine to another.

 The difference between using $\alpha = 0.01$, $\alpha = 0.025$ or $\alpha = 0.05$ is neglibile.
-Therefore, given that with $\alpha = 0.05$ there are less iterations required to achieve the minimum error, we have decided that it is the value that we would use for this problem.
+Therefore, given that with $\alpha = 0.05$ there are less iterations required to achieve the minimum error, we decided that it is the value that we would use for this problem.